About "Lost & Rare"

-UPCOMING Please browse our Coming Attractions for Discovery and Innovation and Primeval Television in the menu bar.
+UPCOMING Please browse our Coming Attractions for Primeval Television in the menu bar.
 We are in contact with other collectors to release their rare films for the first time, so if you have some please contact us.
 If you have a lost or rare cartoon, short, newsreel, TV show, war documentary or movie on film, please contact us.
 We may be interested in licensing your content for our series!
 DVD authoring, design and opening logo are by Producer/Editor Peter Bedell.

 Sales, distribution and management of this website is by Festival Films, which has been a public domain specialist for more than 30 years.
 For further information or to order, please contact:Ron Hall

 Coming Attractions – included in upcoming lost and rare film discoveries in various stages of acquisition and restoration are long-lost silent versions of Pickford and Fairbank’s Taming of the Shrew, a lost silent version of one of Barbara Stanwyck’s first sound films, lost animation treasures, lost golf films, Christmas films, films featuring prominent figures like Drew Pearson, J.B.
 Priestley -- and a Fellowship of Christian Athletes film featuring a handful of major 1950s American sports superstars discussing their faith.
 Just acquired is a film for which we can find no evidence it ever existed.
 It’s an ambitious and apparently very independent 1935 production called Thine is the Kingdom.
 You can read about this celluloid curiosity and observe the first 10 minutes of the film here at the Café Roxy blog.